-Thompson Automotive provides top-tier differential service and repair for customers in Englewood and throughout the Denver Metro area.
+Thompson Automotive provides top-tier differential service and repair for customers in Littleton and throughout the Denver Metro area.
 If you’re hearing a grinding, slipping, or knocking noise coming from the undercarriage of your vehicle, it might be time to have the differential(s) inspected for faults, failure, or inadequate fluid.

 Differential Service & Repair

 What Does a Differential Do?

 Every vehicle has a differential located on either the rear axle for rear-wheel drive vehicles or the front axle (also called the transaxle) for front-wheel drive vehicles.
 All-wheel drive vehicles have three differentials, one on each axle, and a center differential (also known as a transfer case) that accounts for speed variations between the front and rear axles.